Near Edwardsville in Madison County, Illinois — The American Midwest (Great Lakes)

 Location.
 Marker has been reported missing.
 It was located near 38° 49.392′ N, 89° 57.944′ W. Marker was near Edwardsville, Illinois, in Madison County.
-Marker could be reached from Springfield Road near Illinois Route 159.
+Marker could be reached from Springfield Road north of Illinois Route 159.
 GPS coordinates are approximate.
 Touch for map.
-Marker was in this post office area: Edwardsville IL 62025, United States of America.
+Marker was at or near this postal address: 5000 Springfield Rd, Edwardsville IL 62025, United States of America.
 Touch for directions.

 Regarding Fort Russell.

 Fort Russell - Many blockhouses were erected in Illinois during the War of 1812, most of them defenses against attack by the Indians who were allied with the British.
 There were at least 22 such blockhouse-forts between old Kaskaskia and Alton in Madison County, with the largest and strongest of them being Fort Russell, just northwest of present Edwardsville.
 The fort was built by Governor Ninian Edwards and named for Colonel William Russell of Kentucky, who commanded ten companies of Rangers, organized by an act of Congress, to defend the western frontier against the British and Indians.
 Four of these companies were allotted to the defense of Illinois.
 At least five cannon were removed from Fort Chartres to arm Fort Russell.
 The only Army regulars stationed at the fort were there during spring of 1812 and constituted the garrison for only a few months. pp. 255-271, “Encyclopedia of Historic Forts” by Robert B. Roberts